kubernetes/website/docs/reference/index.md

 ## CLI References

-* [kubectl](/docs/user-guide/kubectl-overview/) - Runs commands against Kubernetes clusters.
+* [kubectl](/docs/user-guide/kubectl-overview) - Runs commands against Kubernetes clusters.
     * [JSONPath](/docs/user-guide/jsonpath/) - Syntax guide for using [JSONPath expressions](http://goessner.net/articles/JsonPath/) with kubectl.
 * [kube-apiserver](/docs/admin/kube-apiserver/) - REST API that validates and configures data for API objects such as  pods, services, replication controllers.
 * [kube-proxy](/docs/admin/kube-proxy/) - Can do simple TCP/UDP stream forwarding or round-robin TCP/UDP forwarding across a set of backends.
 * [kubelet](/docs/admin/kubelet/) - The primary "node agent" that runs on each node.
 The kubelet takes a set of PodSpecs and ensures that the described containers are running and healthy.

-## Glossary

-Explore the glossary of essential Kubernetes concepts.
-Some good starting points are the entries for [Pods](/docs/concepts/workloads/pods/pod/), [Nodes](/docs/concepts/nodes/node/), [Services](/docs/concepts/services-networking/service/), and [ReplicaSets](/docs/concepts/workloads/controllers/replicaset/).

 ## Design Docs